sulis-hpc/sulis-hpc.github.io/software.markdown

 h5py | HDF5 for Python (h5py) is a general-purpose Python interface to the Hierarchical Data Format library, version 5.
 HDF5 is a versatile, mature scientific software library designed for the fast, flexible storage of enormous amounts of data. | [h5py/2.10.0-Python-3.7.4](#h5py2100-python-374) <BR>[h5py/2.10.0-Python-3.8.2](#h5py2100-python-382) <BR>[h5py/3.1.0](#h5py310) <BR>[h5py/3.11.0](#h5py3110) <BR>[h5py/3.2.1](#h5py321) <BR>[h5py/3.7.0](#h5py370) <BR>[h5py/3.9.0](#h5py390) <BR>
 H5VFS | A read only FUSE based virtual file system mounting HDF5 files as directories and a utility to create an HDF5 file from a directory structure  | [H5VFS/0.1.0](#h5vfs010) <BR>
 HarfBuzz | HarfBuzz is an OpenType text shaping engine. | [HarfBuzz/2.6.4](#harfbuzz264) <BR>[HarfBuzz/2.6.7](#harfbuzz267) <BR>[HarfBuzz/2.8.1](#harfbuzz281) <BR>[HarfBuzz/2.8.2](#harfbuzz282) <BR>[HarfBuzz/4.2.1](#harfbuzz421) <BR>[HarfBuzz/5.3.1](#harfbuzz531) <BR>[HarfBuzz/8.2.2](#harfbuzz822) <BR>
+hatch-jupyter-builder | Hatch Jupyter Builder is a plugin for the hatchling Python build backend.
+It isprimarily targeted for package authors who are providing JavaScript as part oftheir Python packages.Typical use cases are Jupyter Lab Extensions and Jupyter Widgets. | [hatch-jupyter-builder/0.9.1](#hatch-jupyter-builder091) <BR>
 hatchling | Extensible, standards compliant build backend used by Hatch,a modern, extensible Python project manager. | [hatchling/1.18.0](#hatchling1180) <BR>
 HDF | HDF (also known as HDF4) is a library and multi-object file format for storing and managing data between machines. | [HDF/4.2.15](#hdf4215) <BR>[HDF/4.2.16-2](#hdf4216-2) <BR>
 HDF5 | HDF5 is a data model, library, and file format for storing and managing data.
 It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data. | [HDF5/1.10.5](#hdf51105) <BR>[HDF5/1.10.6](#hdf51106) <BR>[HDF5/1.10.7](#hdf51107) <BR>[HDF5/1.12.1](#hdf51121) <BR>[HDF5/1.12.2](#hdf51122) <BR>[HDF5/1.12.2-serial](#hdf51122-serial) <BR>[HDF5/1.13.1](#hdf51131) <BR>[HDF5/1.14.0](#hdf51140) <BR>[HDF5/1.14.3](#hdf51143) <BR>